Running vertex-wise linear mixed models

 Run a vertex-wise linear mixed model

-The main function in the verywise package is
+One of the core functions in the verywise package is

-# Run a linear mixed model
+# Run a vertex-wise linear mixed model

 run_vw_lmm(